An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays: Results

 \section{Results}

-We evaluate our approach from multiple viewpoints.
-First, we showcase that our CDFG stance effectively increase the compilation scope with respect to DFG-based alternatives.
+We evaluate our approach from multiple points of view.
+First, we demonstrate that our CDFG stance effectively increases the compilation scope with respect to DFG-based alternatives.
 Then, we report the effect of the devised CFG-based optimizations on compile time.
-Furthermore, we discuss the run-time performance improvements deriving from each optimization technique introduced in this work.
+Furthermore, we discuss the run-time performance improvements that result from each optimization technique introduced in this work.
 Finally, we compare our compilation framework with state-of-the-art approaches and their respective target platforms, demonstrating that our method offers higher mapping efficiency while requiring minimal hardware for controlling execution.